In this Article

 Effective Ways to Clean Your Baby’s Nose

 Blocked noses can be caused by cold, flu, mild infection, mucus build-up, or change in the weather.
 Sometimes, excess mucus could dry and block the nasal passage.
-You may want to check if something is stuck up their nose or it is a genuine nasal congestion.
+You may want to check if something is stuck up their nose or it is genuinely nasal congestion.

 The easiest stuffy nose remedy for babies is to clear the nasal cavity by making the child sneeze to expel the mucus.
 This is possible when the child is older.
 In case of infants, you will have to help them clear the blockage using a nose cleaner for babies.

-The safest option to clean the nose for infants and toddlers is using a saline nasal spray.
-It will help thin the mucus, relieve the congestion and clear the nose.
+The safest option to clean the nose for infants and toddlers is by using a saline nasal spray.
+It will help thin the mucus, relieve congestion and clear the nose.

 How to Use Saline Nasal Spray?